-- Our mission to fix insurance for good and associated culture ensures the interests of customers, and their fair treatment are paramount, together with compliance with the letter and spirit of the law and regulation. - We operate a strong governance framework, and the Conduct Risk and Customer Committee reviews all aspects of customer service. - The Board actively exercises oversight through the Risk Committee with regular upward reporting of the risk profile against the customer and conduct risk appetite. - We continue to monitor legal and regulatory developments in the UK and Europe, including through our close relationship with the FCA and PRA, Information Commissioners Office ('ICO') and other bodies including the ABI.
+- Our mission to fix insurance for good and associated culture ensures the interests of customers, and their fair treatment are paramount, together with compliance with the letter and spirit of the law and regulation. - We operate a strong governance framework, and the Conduct Risk and Customer Committee reviews all aspects of customer service. - The Board actively exercises oversight through the Risk Committee with regular upward reporting of the risk profile against the customer and conduct risk appetite and has approved our Consumer Duty plan. - We continue to monitor legal and regulatory developments in the UK and Europe, including through our close relationship with the FCA and PRA, Information Commissioners Office ('ICO') and other bodies including the ABI.